kairos-io/kairos-docs/content/en/docs/Installation/trustedboot.md

 ## Key generation

+Keys can be generated from scratch, or the Microsoft certificates can be used, alternatively, if you can export the keys from your BIOS/UEFI you can use the same PK keys.

+By default keys are generated including the Microsoft ones, but you can skip them if you know what you are doing (see below).

-To generate the Secure boot certificates and keys run the following commands:
+To generate the Secure boot certificates and keys along with the Microsoft keys run the following commands:

 ```bash
 MY_ORG="Acme Corp"